Heat map: Uses

 Financial Analysis: The values of different product and assets fluctuate both rapidly and/or gradually over time.
 The need to log changes to the daily markets is imperative.
 It allows for the ability to draw predictions from patterns while being able to revisit past numerical data.
 Heat maps are able to remove the tedious process and enable the user to visualize data points and compare amongst the different performers.

 Geographical Visualization: Heat maps are used to visualize and display a geographic distribution of data.
 Heat maps represent different densities of data points on a geographical map to help users see the intensities of certain phenomena and to show items of most or least importance.
-Usually, heat maps used in geographical visualization are mistaken for Choropleth maps, but the difference comes with how certain data is presented which differentiate the two.
+Heat maps used in geographical visualization are sometimes confused with choropleth maps, but the difference comes with how certain data is presented which differentiate the two.

-Sports: Heat maps can be used in many sports and can influence manager’s and/or coaches decisions based on high and low densities of data displayed.
-Users can identify patterns within the game, the strategies of opponents and one’s own team, make more informed decisions benefitting the player, team, and business, and can enhance performance in different areas by identifying enhancement is needed.
+Sports: Heat maps can be used in many sports and can influence manager's and/or coaches decisions based on high and low densities of data displayed.
+Users can identify patterns within the game, the strategies of opponents and one's own team, make more informed decisions benefitting the player, team, and business, and can enhance performance in different areas by identifying enhancement is needed.
 Heat maps also visualize comparisons and relationships amongst different teams in the same sport or between different sports all together.

+Cybersecurity: In intrusion detection systems and log analysis, heat maps are used to highlight unusual access patterns, port scanning attempts, and malicious IP clustering.
+They help SOC (Security Operations Center) analysts quickly spot anomalies in large datasets.

+Urban Planning: Heat maps are used in urban planning to visualize traffic congestion, pedestrian flow, and environmental conditions for data-driven infrastructure development (Batty et al., 2012).
+Environmental heat maps track air quality and urban heat islands, guiding green space planning (EEA, 2021).
+Noise pollution heat maps aid zoning and mitigation near residential areas (EEA, 2020).
+Commercial planners use foot traffic heat maps to optimize retail layouts (SmartSantander, 2014).
+Integrated in smart city systems, these maps enhance livability, sustainability, and safety (Batty et al., 2012).